-A common challenge of large and global companies is the consolidation of many separate and siloed CRM systems into a single, enterprise-wide CRM application.
+A common challenge of large and global companies is the consolidation of many separate and siloed Customer Relationship Management systems into a single, enterprise-wide application.
 Many times large or decentralized organizations accumulate separate CRM systems via acquisitions or departmental initiatives.
 At some point in time, the organization desires to get everybody on the same application in order to get a single view of the customer, improve cross-departmental processes, share information and achieve economies of scale.

-How to get from decentralized CRM siloes to a single, centralized CRM system
+How to get from decentralized CRM siloes to a single, centralized system

 Having recently finished a CRM consolidation project, I wanted to share some recommendations and program governance measures that can aid and accelerate this evolution.